bonesmoses/LoSD/README.markdown

 * **DEBUG**

-    Many log entries are only informative in nature.
-To prevent these from being entered into the system logs and LoSD.log, set this to 0.
+    Many log entries are only informative in nature and can be very noisy.
-    Default is 1.
+    If you are having trouble and want to see LoSD activity reported in the system logs and LoSD.log, set this to 1.
+Default is 0.

 * **DUMPLOGS**